Alex Li Trisoglio

 So yes, Buddhism is in no way against you being successful, it’s in no way against you being happy.
 Far from it.
 Although, it would question if you put your quest for success above your spiritual path.
 Or indeed, if you put your quest for happiness above your spiritual path.
 Rinpoche’s second book was called “Not For Happiness”.
 And his point is very clear.
 It’s not that we don’t want happiness.
 Of course we do.
 But if that’s the only thing you look to Buddhism to give you, you’re missing something.

 Actually, this is one of these sort of paradoxes, because all of these [outcomes] are welcome.
 I was noticing that even when His Holiness The Dalai Lama talks about Buddhism, he gives all three of these:

 So just to say, all of those things are really [included in what we might aspire for].
 And if all of that seems perhaps a little much, here’s a very everyday example.
-This is the singer Billy Eilish, the heroine of Gen Z everywhere.
-There was a nice article with an interview with her in The Guardian a few days ago.
+This is the singer Billy Eilish, one of the heroines of Gen Z. There was a nice article with an interview with her in The Guardian a few days ago.
 She said:

 I think it’s worth reflecting on that.
 Maybe for us, we’re not concerned about having our hair just so.
 Or maybe we are.
 So:

 What are all of the ways that we are not free, because of our own need to look good, or to be liked, or to fit into social conventions?